Lata responsible for my first-ever international flight, refused to re-record her classics using new technology, recalls PTI Correspondent in South Africa | Entertainment

 - South Africa

-PTI Correspondent in South Africa, Fakir Hassen, recalls the two meetings he had with singing legend Lata Mageshkar, who died on Sunday at the age of 92 in Mumbai due to multi-organ failure after over 28 days of COVID-19 diagnosis.
+PTI Correspondent in South Africa, Fakir Hassen, recalls the two meetings he had with singing legend Lata Mageshkar, who died on Sunday at the age of 92 in Mumbai.

 In 1985, still going strong at 55, with a voice matching that of a 20-year-old, she was also indirectly responsible for my first ever flight on a plane to another country, even if it was just to neighbouring Swaziland, less than an hour away!
 Lata and her troupe had arrived for a show in Swaziland because at the time strict sanctions by India against the minority white government in South Africa would not allow any artists to perform in the country.